ratanahaerlavynah/dreamy/_poems/93-the-water-they-could-never-alter.md

 ---
 layout: poem
-title: "The Water They Could Never Alter"
+title: The Water They Could Never Alter
 order: 93
+description: >-
+  <pre> They tried to sculpt me with their fear,  carve their silhouettes into
+  my flow.
+But I was never clay,  I was water.
+And water does not keep what does not belong.
+They called me wrong for shift…
+tags: []
+image: /assets/img/93-the-water-they-could-never-alter.png
+permalink: /poems/93-the-water-they-could-never-alter/
 ---

 <pre>